hansama0902/Programming-Design-Paradigm_Homework-1-OOP_Functional-Programming/README.md

 ```

 The non-higher-order function is less reusable compared to the first example.

+## Using GenAI

+Describes clearly how the project was created and what tools were used to support the process.
+If using GenAI, describes prompts used, how the answers were debugged, and what was learned from the process.

+This project utilized ChatGPT 4o for various stages of development:

+1. **Generating JSDoc Documentation**: ChatGPT 4o was used to generate JSDoc comments.
+However, running `node_modules/jsdoc/jsdoc.js` resulted in errors.
+The errors were analyzed, and the JSDoc was modified accordingly to resolve the issues.
+2. **Understanding and Implementing Method Chaining**: Initially, ChatGPT 4o was consulted to understand method chaining and adapt the code to use it.
+However, the initial implementation did not align with Functional Programming principles, leading to a manual restructuring of functions.
+3. **Learning About Pure Functions**: ChatGPT 4o provided examples of pure functions, which helped in understanding their properties.
+Using these examples, counterexamples were also constructed to illustrate impure functions.

 ## Creative Addition

 1. All `price` and `review_scores_rating` values that are empty are assigned a default value of `0`.
 This ensures they are included in searches.
 Initially, these listings were skipped, which caused inaccuracies.
 Note that when setting a minimum value, the range starts from `1`.